 Don't adopt an alternative view (or do something different from what was requested) just to show you're your own boss.
 If you do, your decision to do that will have been affected by reactance bias.

 Academic Definition of Reactance Bias

-Geeky Definition of Reactance Bias: Reactance Bias is the tendency to do something different from what someone wants you to do in reaction to a perceived attempt to constrain your freedom of choice.
-Reactance Bias can occur when you feel pressured to accept a certain view and can lead to a strengthening of resolve for an alternative view, regardless of its relative merits.
+Reactance bias is doing something different from what someone wants you to do in reaction to a perceived attempt to constrain your freedom of choice.
+Reactance bias can occur when you feel pressured to accept a certain view and can lead to a strengthening of resolve for an alternative view, regardless of its relative merits.